breadoliveoilsalt/jlox-compiler-in-ts/README.md

   supplying one line at a time every time `readLine` is called.
 Refactor later.
   See `initLineReader`.

-#### Reading lines repeatedly for a repl with node
+#### Reading lines repeatedly for a repl with Node

 - Learning: On adding a repl:
-  - A `while` loop does not work for reading line over and over in node.
-With such an approach, node exhibited an odd behavior, repeating each character typed, increasing once per loop.
+  - A `while` loop does not work for reading line over and over in Node.
+With such an approach, Node exhibited an odd behavior, repeating each character typed, increasing once per loop.
   - Instead, we need this recursive style function seen in the `runRepl` function.
     - See also: